 It’s proven that hotels and inns that have high-quality hotel-grade televisions and TV programming systems enjoy a higher level of customer satisfaction than those that don’t.
 But does your hospitality facility have enough – and are they properly placed?

-To get the full benefit of hotel TV systems, you should have hotel-grade flat-screen TVs placed in three locations, each serving different functions:
+To get the full benefit of hotel TV systems, you should have hotel-grade flat-screen TVs placed in the following four locations, each serving different functions: